c1119/5G-NR-DL-BB-ALGS/README.md

 13. Study Doppler spread estimation in the NR PBCH demodulation case, 2025-2-15
 14. Some progress in advanced receiver exploration is achieved, 2025-2-22
 15. Reassured the performance of advanced receiver in the full IR buffer case with some open issues to be studied further, 2025-5-8
+16. Closed the study item of enhanced receiver with a report for it had me exhausted, 2025-5-15